HW 2: The Social Setwork

 In this assignment, you’re going to reflect on the power that you, as programmers, have in these privacy situations, as well as your thoughts on social media monitoring.

-Note you should not need to have a subscription to access these articles.
+Note: You should not need to have a subscription to access these articles.
 You should be able to access these articles by logging in with your Brown Google Account.

-1. Read these two articles:
+Task 1: Read these two articles:

 How to Download Your Instagram Data On Mobile (Recommended, Reduces the time it takes)